Services and Fees

 - a recommendation for interventions like surgery that are unacceptable to the family's wishes

-Complementary therapies have proved as excellent adjunctive support for animals approaching end of life.
-Ask your veterinary team about the potential to improve well being by the following holistic or complimentary veterinary services:
+Complementary therapies are excellent adjunctive support for animals approaching the end of life.
+Ask your veterinary team about the potential to improve well-being by the following holistic or complementary veterinary services:

 |